ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/05-update-acceptance-tests-part-2.md

 ### Fix fixtures

 As mentioned in [Chapter 2](./02-understand-the-folder-structure#folder-structure-update-test-fixtures-sh), acceptance tests will likely fail when you create or update a step.
-Run the shell script to update the output fixture files and get the acceptance tests to pass.
+Run `update-test-fixtures.sh` to update the output fixtures and get the acceptance tests to pass.

 ```sh {:no-line-numbers}
 ./update-test-fixtures.sh